srobinson/a11y-tutorials/src/validation/index.md

       <code>novalidate</code>
     </th>
     <td>
-      We want the form to validate, but on our terms.
-The <code>novalidate</code> attribute (on the <code>&lt;form></code> element) ensures that native HTML5 validation — which is inconsistently implemented, especially in terms of assistive technology compatibility — is suppressed.
+      <p>We want the form to validate, but on our terms.
+The <code>novalidate</code> attribute (on the <code>&lt;form></code> element) ensures that native HTML5 validation — which is inconsistently implemented, especially in terms of assistive technology compatibility — is suppressed.</p>
     </td>
   </tr>
   <tr>